Mellanox/hw-mgmt/README.md

-# Mellanox thermal control and hardware management eference design
+# Mellanox thermal control and hardware management reference design

 This package supports thermal control and hardware management for Mellanox switches.